AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/how_to/how-to-solidity-verifier.md

 function verify(bytes calldata _proof, bytes32[] calldata _publicInputs) external view returns (bool)
 ```

+TODO: this needs rewriting to handle the new proof format being in binary rather than hex.

 When using the default example in the [Hello Noir](../getting_started/hello_noir/index.md) guide, the easiest way to confirm that the verifier contract is doing its job is by calling the `verify` function via remix with the required parameters.
 For `_proof`, run `nargo prove` and use the string in `proof/<file>.proof` (adding the hex `0x` prefix).
 We can also copy the public input from `Verifier.toml`, as it will be properly formatted as 32-byte strings:

 ```